-Holders of the ticket for the Clock Tower receive free admission to the Museo Correr, the National Archaeological Museum and the State Rooms of the Biblioteca Marciana.
+Holders of the ticket for the Clock Tower get free admission to the Museo Correr, the National Archaelogical Museum and the State Rooms of the Biblioteca Marciana

 This reservation is made through an agency authorized by Società Cooperativa Culture - Venezia, official licensee of Venice Museums.

-The interior of the Clock Tower comprises various small spaces linked by narrow and steep stairs.
-The building is therefore inaccessible for those with walking difficulties, and the visit is not recommended for pregnant women or for those who suffer from claustrophobia, vertigo, or heart conditions, or respiratory diseases.
+The interior of the Clock Tower comprises various small spaces linked by narrow and steep stairs; thus the building is inaccessible for those with walking difficulties and the visit is not recommended for pregnant women or for those who suffer from claustrophobia, vertigo or heart conditions and respiratory diseases.

-Once a confirmation code has been assigned to the reservation we can refund the cost of unused tickets minus a service fee (reservation fee and online booking fee) up to 5 days after the confirmation of the visit.
+For cancellations once a confirmation code has been assigned to the reservation, up to 5 after confirmation has been sent, we can refund cost of unused tickets minus service fee (reservation fee and online booking fee).
+For further cancellations and no shows, no refund is possible.

 Guided tours to all four floors are now available, only upon reservation, and accompanied by an expert guide.